 Valentine’s Day is on the 14th of February.
-Now this should not come as too much of a surprise – it is the 14th of February every year.
+This should not come as too much of a surprise as it’s always on the 14th of February.
 Yet, it sneaks up on us each and every year.
-We get past the fraught Christmas period and think we can relax and then Valentine’s Day seemingly comes out of nowhere.
-I am not talking about the the blokes that get surprised by Valentine’s Day, but rather, I am talking about the ecommerce companies that seemingly get caught out by it as well.
+We get past the fraught Christmas period and think we can relax.
+Then Valentine’s Day seemingly comes out of nowhere.
+I am not talking about the the blokes that get surprised by Valentine’s Day.
+I’m talking about the ecommerce companies that seemingly get caught out by it as well.

-At the 2017 dotmailer Summit in March, we launched the Hitting the Mark Report (HTM) where we reviewed 100 UK and US ecommerce brands.
-We thought we would go back and review how those brands handled the 2017 Black Friday period to see if anything had changed and if not, what advice we could give for the upcoming holiday season of Valentine’s Day, Mothering Sunday, Easter, Father’s Day and Graduation Season for our friends in the US.
+At the 2017 dotdigital Summit in March, we launched the Hitting the Mark Report (HTM).
+We reviewed 100 UK and US ecommerce brands.
+We thought we would go back and review how those brands handled the 2017 Black Friday period.
+So we wanted to see if anything had changed and if not, what advice we could give for the upcoming holiday season of Valentine’s Day.
+As well as Mothering Sunday, Easter, Father’s Day and Graduation Season for our friends in the US.

-Sixty percent (60%) of the brands in the full HTM did not have abandoned cart programs in place and surprisingly this number grew to 66% over the Black Friday period (the Monday before through to Cyber Monday).
-This increase is more likely down to brand concerns about stock and their ecommerce tech rather than a general move away from abandoned cart programs.
-While there is nothing worse than delivering a bad customer experience, failing to send cart recovery emails is simply leaving money on the table.
-With 69% of carts being abandoned globally (Baymard Institute 2017), you don’t have to reclaim many of them to make money.
+Sixty percent (60%) of the brands in the full HTM did not have abandoned cart programs.
+Surprisingly this number grew to 66% over the Black Friday period (the Monday before through to Cyber Monday).
+This increase is more likely down to brand concerns about stock and their ecommerce tech.
+Instead of a general move away from abandoned cart programs.
+While there’s nothing worse than a bad customer experience, not sending cart recovery emails is leaving money on the table.
+With 69% of carts being abandoned globally (Baymard Institute 2017), you don’t have to reclaim many to make money.

-Another surprising thing in our Black Friday Hitting the Mark was that 44% of the brands in the study did not push their Black Friday offers via email.
-This flies in the face of conventional wisdom when you consider that email is still the most popular channel for consumers when maintaining a relationship with a brand and email consistently delivers the highest ROI; the DMA reports that marketers get a return of over £32 for every pound spent.
+Another surprising thing in our Black Friday Hitting the Mark was that 44% of the brands did not push Black Friday offers via email.
+This flies in the face of conventional wisdom when you consider that email is still the most popular channel for consumers when maintaining a relationship with a brand and email consistently delivers the highest ROI.
+The DMA reports that marketers get a return of over £32 for every pound spent.

-On the other hand, these brands may have had the right idea and actually stood out because of their absence.
-Over the course of that week we received an average of 18 emails per day that teased us with promotional items and potential deals on offer early on and then closed out the week by adding urgency with countdown timers.
+On the other hand, these brands may have had the right idea.
+Maybe they actually stood out because of their absence.
+Over the course of that week we received an average of 18 emails per day.
+These brands then teased us with promotional items and potential deals early on.
+They then closed out the week by adding urgency with countdown timers.

-To me, this data all points to one thing: marketers falling into the Black Friday trap of focussing on the sale and forgetting that this transaction is part of a long-term relationship.
+This data all points to one thing: marketers falling into the Black Friday trap of focusing on the sale.
+They are forgetting that this transaction is part of a long-term relationship.
 So, what should we be doing in the coming weeks and months to make sure we get these important holiday sales but also maintain and build relationships to get further sales throughout the year?